 Munich may be a city with a history stretching back well over a thousand years (as a settlement it dates back to at least 750 CE and the Benedictine monastery at Tegernsee) but today it boasts one of the world’s most modern economies.

 The strength of the city’s economy (Munich is Germany’s third-largest city by population after Berlin and Hamburg but its biggest city economy by a distance) is also historical.
 It became a walled and fortified town as a direct result of the success of the market established by the monks, who were given permission to do so by Henry the Lion, Duke of Bavaria, in the 12th century.

 Munich’s local government has heavily invested in the city’s digital infrastructure and digital transformation at a local government level.
 That long-term strategy and its results, such as high-speed internet and educational institutes and research centres churning out a highly skilled workforce, has acted as a magnet, attracting digitally progressive companies focused on technology-centric products and series.

 According to Germany Trade & Invest, the country is the fifth largest Information and Communications Technology (ICT) market in the world.
 We’ve already mentioned Munich is the country’s largest city economy and wealthiest metropolitan area.
 It also has the most highly educated workforce in the country, as evidenced by the chart below.

 As such, it comes as no surprise that the city’s ICT and digital economy is also particularly strong.
 Berlin is also well known for its digital economy but it has different qualities to that of Munich.
 If Berlin’s tech scene is best known for its start-ups and growth-stage companies, Munich’s can be considered as representing a more broad-based mix that also includes the highest concentration of tech-centric corporations in the country.

 It’s that mix that makes the Munich web development sector so buoyant.

-Munich’s tech scene benefits from a healthy mix of corporates, a strong SME economy, vibrant start-up environment and local higher education and research institutes.
+Munich’s tech scene benefits from a healthy mix of corporates, a strong SME economy, a vibrant start-up environment and local higher education and research institutes.
 Crucially, these different stratospheres have come together to form one mutually beneficial tech ecosystem.